Farewell to Forums: Digital Press

 That aside, there’s the highest compliment for Treasure Land Adventure: it not only rises above its license, it even improves it.
 I have no problem calling this my favorite piece of McDonald’s.
 That’s not saying too much, but I admit that it raised my opinion of Ronald, a character who I usually regard with the same neutrality and ironic tone I’d show Snuggle Bear or The Cookie Crisp Cop.
 I now I appreciate him in this game as a relentlessly enthusiastic side-scroller protagonist who’ll share his very life energy with bosses who were trying to kill him just moments prior.

 It’s also a compliment to Treasure that this endearing, inventive side-scroller is far from their best game.
 It’s certainly up there with Astro Boy: The Omega Factor and those Bleach DS fighters as their best licensed work, even if the McDonald’s tie-in makes it harder for Sega to revive it like they occasionally do with Gunstar Heroes or Alien Soldier.
-Maybe that’s for the best.
+Maybe that’s for the better.
 McDonald’s recently brought Ronald and his McDonaldland retinue back to the marketing forefront in an uncomfortably blatant play to nostalgia.
 I can resist that, but I would be at their merchandising mercy if they also revived Treasure Land Adventure.

 Battle Beasts: Animal Collecting